ankitects/anki-betas/src/anki2.1.62.md

 This build updates Qt6 on all platforms to the recently-released Qt6.5.
 Please report any regressions or improvements you notice.

+- The minimum macOS version for the Qt6 build is now macOS 11.
-If you are on Linux and don't have ANKI_WAYLAND set, you may need to install libxcb-cursor or Anki will fail to start.
+- If you are on Linux and don't have ANKI_WAYLAND set, you may need to install libxcb-cursor or Anki will fail to start.
 Eg on Debian/Ubuntu:

   sudo apt install libxcb-cursor0

 Other changes: